bits and pieces...

 Simon spent four days shooting the mood film almost all against blue screen.
 Nearly five months of post production followed.
 The entirely film was shot with out the use of any facility house and the effects were completed together with the grading at an edit facility that Simon housed in his garden in London.

 Simon spent the next few months screening the teaser all over Hollywood.
 In the spring of 2006 the financing of Mutant chronicles began.
 The production process would involve nearly 2000 visual effects shots, a British record and take nearly two years to complete.
 By the end of 2007 Simon had worked on Mutant for almost three years.

 In 2016 Simon completed his third feature film, his passion project, EDIE which tells the tale of an old lady who heads to Scotland to climb a mountain.
 The movie stars Sheila Hancock and Kevin Guthrie.
 The movie was selected for the Edinburgh International Film Festival in June 2016.
 The movies has subsequently played in film festivals around the world, including Santa Barbara, Dublin, Victoria and HOF.
 The film earned a wide cinematic release in the UK on MAY 25 showing on over 100 screens in the UK.
-The film will open theatrically in the United States in January 2019.
+The film will open theatrically in the United States in Summer 2019.

 Simon loves traveling lightly ideally with just rucksack and tent, you can read about some his treks on SIMON'S BLOG.
 In 2017 Simon spent 4 months trekking across the whole of New Zealand on the Te Araroa trail in New Zealand, which Simon says was the most amazing experience of his life.

 …and here are some of Simon's latest photo's ... out and about.